-In 2016 the Bank tested the use of ratings calculated by an extra-financial agency.
+In 2016, the Bank tested the use of ratings calculated by an extra-financial agency.
 These tests allowed a change in the CSR scoring of clients according to three levels of due diligence: a light level, a standard level, and a strengthened level.

-A light level is confined to the search for negative information and exclusion cases with respect to the applicable sector policy.
+The light level involves the search for negative information and exclusion cases with respect to the applicable sector policy.
 It involves certain clients in very regulated environments (High Income OECD countries) as long as the rating given by the extra-financial agency is not judged too low.